qasimkhalid/SBEO/Competency Questions.md

 The given SPARQL are _examples_ that may be reinterpreted and reused for applications.

-\begin{enumerate}[start=1,label={\bfseries CQG\arabic*:}]
-1. Spatial Information-related competency questions:}
+1. Spatial Information-related competency questions.

 Which building blocks are the part of which specific building?
     ```
     ```

 What is the length and width of all corridors (excluding corridor segments)?
     ```
     ```

 How many points of interests are located on each floor of the building?
     ```
     ```

 Which other spaces are adjacent to the kitchen?
     ```
     ```

 What is the current occupancy of all corridors?
     ```
     ```

 Which spaces are excluded for which person?
     ```
     ```